btchfkrs/tools/README.md

 ## Available Tools
 Below is a list of tools currently included in this repository (to be updated as new tools are added):

-- **SMPP Checker** (e.g., `smpp-checker`): A brief description of the tool, such as "A utility for testing SMPP protocol connectivity and message delivery."
+- **SMPP Checker** (e.g., `smpp-checker`): A minimal standalone PHP CLI tool to verify SMPP connectivity and bind status against an SMSC.
 - (Will extend list with more tools as they added to the repository)

 ## Getting Started